tdammers/sprinkles/README.md

 - `http://` / `https://`: fetch data over HTTP.
 - `file://`: load a local file.
+- `sql:` : open an SQL database connection and issue a query.

-Backend data is parsed according to its reported MIME type (which, for the `file://` protocol, is derived from the extension).
-The following types are currently supported:
+Backend data is parsed according to its reported MIME type (which, for the `file://` protocol, is derived from the extension; for the `sql:` protocol, the MIME type is alway `application/json`).
+The following types are currently
+supported:

 - JSON (`application/json`, `text/json`): parsed as JSON, and exposed as-is
 - YAML (`application/x-yaml`, `text/x-yaml`): parsed as YAML, into the same